jonathanwhitedev/santa-quiz/README.md

 __Various technologies were used in the entire process of building this website as follows;__
 - Balsamiq.
 This was used to make a rough template of the design of my website.
 - GitHub.
 To build the repository for Voyager and lay the groundwork for its development and deployment of website.
 - GitPod.
 Where the design came to life in the physical coding of the website building the files and folders and writing the code to commit back to GitHub.
-This beginning of this Readme file was written before coding took place and exxtra folders were added for HTML and Assets including CSS and media.
+This beginning of this Readme file was written before coding took place and extra folders were added for HTML and Assets including CSS and media.
 - HTML.
 The building block for all the code and written across 5 pages, index, about, spotlight, signup, welcome.
 - CSS.
 The style of the website linked via stylesheets to the HTML code.
 - JavaScript.
 Used for all the questions and variables of the quiz, including calculating the score through additions, changing the colour of the question "Green" for correctly answered and "Red" for incorrect answered questions.
 Additionally, functions were added to change the image and text depending on the Results score.